Our Governing Body

 • Targets for school improvement

-• Ensure the SEND Policy is monitored and reviewed regularly and that the policy is known to parents/carers.
+• Ensure the SEND Policy is monitored and reviewed regularly and that the policy is known to parents/carers

 • Ensure the school complies with the provisions of the Equalities Act 2010.

-Assessment and Improvement:
+Curriculum and Improvement:

-• Monitor and evaluate the effectiveness of leadership and management.
+• Monitor and evaluate the effectiveness of curriculum design

-• Monitor and evaluate the impact of continuing professional development on improving staff performance.
+• Monitor and evaluate the impact of continuing professional development on improving staff performance

 • Set priorities for improvement and monitor and evaluate the impact of improvement plans which relate to the committee’s area of operation.